 A flash of green and red, the Ruby-throated Hummingbird is eastern North America’s sole breeding hummingbird.
 These brilliant, tiny, precision-flying creatures glitter like jewels in the full sun, then vanish with a zip toward the next nectar source.
 Feeders and flower gardens are great ways to attract these birds, and some people turn their yards into buzzing clouds of hummingbirds each summer.
-Enjoy them while they’re around; by early fall they’re bound for Central America, with many crossing the Gulf of Mexico in a single flight.
+Enjoy them while they’re around; by early fall they’re bound for Central America.

 Ruby-throated Hummingbirds occur in deciduous woodlands of eastern North America as well as across the Canadian prairies.
 Commonly associated with old fields, forest edges, meadows, orchards, stream borders, and backyards.
 On their tropical wintering grounds, Ruby-throated Hummingbirds live in dry forests, citrus groves, hedgerows, and scrub.